-(2) Embarrassment, humiliation and indignity are the natural and unavoidable consequences of any unlawful discriminatory act or practice and should be compensated in an amount not less than $750 (2008 dollars), adjusted for the current rate of inflation, as measured by the Consumer Price Index, to any affected awardee without further proof of injury or loss.
+(2) Embarrassment, humiliation and indignity are the natural and unavoidable consequences of any unlawful discriminatory act or practice and should be compensated in an amount not less than $814.11 (2015 dollars), adjusted for the current rate of inflation, as measured by the Consumer Price Index, to any affected awardee without further proof of injury or loss.
 An award for embarrassment, humiliation and indignity should be made in larger amounts, depending upon severity of harm suffered, when it appears that the humiliation, embarrassment or indignity suffered by the awardee was substantial or aggravated.
 Examples of facts showing such substance or aggravation are as follows:

-(a).
-Untrue, derogatory statements of the respondent regarding the awardee were made known to the awardee;
+(a) Untrue, derogatory statements of the respondent regarding the awardee were made known to the awardee;

-(b).
-The awardee was demoted;
+(b) The awardee was demoted;

-(c).
-Slurs or epithets were used by respondent in references to any class of persons protected by Seattle Human Rights laws;
+(c) Slurs or epithets were used by respondent in references to any class of persons protected by Seattle Civil Rights laws;

-(d).
-The incident occurred publicly or was within the knowledge of the awardee's peers;
+(d) The incident occurred publicly or was within the knowledge of the awardee's peers;

-(e).
-Respondent's unlawful acts were willful; repetitive or reckless, constituting harassment; or
+(e) Respondent's unlawful acts were willful; repetitive or reckless, constituting harassment; or

-(f).
-Respondent knew or should have known that his or her actions violated the awardee's rights and the awardee knew that she or he was the victim of an unlawful discriminatory act or practice.
+(f) Respondent knew or should have known that his or her actions violated the awardee's rights and the awardee knew that she or he was the victim of an unlawful discriminatory act or practice.

-(3) In charges involving unfair real estate practices, the charging party may be awarded an amount representing full remedy under this section.
-In all other charges, awards under this section shall not exceed Ten Thousand Dollars ($10,000.00).
+(3) In charges involving unlawful real estate practices, the charging party may be awarded a remedy that will eliminate the unlawful practice and prevent its recurrence under this section.
+Such remedy may be compensatory, corrective, or proscriptive.
+In all other charges, awards for humiliation and mental suffering shall not exceed Ten Thousand Dollars ($10,000.00).

 Remedy for Paid Sick/Safe Time Cases